spokestack/spokestack.io/.github/CONTRIBUTING.md

 Sub-folders are automatically grouped and the section takes on the name of the folder.
 Casing is not automatically adjusted, so the casing of the folder should be identical to the intended name of the section.

 The order of links in the docs navigation is dictated by `content/docs/nav.json`.
-Folder names do not need to be entered.
-Enter the title of the post wherever it should appear in the list.
+Each docs page should have a readable, unique `navId` to be used for ordering in the navigation, in case there are multiple posts with the same title.
+Enter the `navId` of the post wherever it should appear in the list.